stanford-policylab/opp/README.md

 * lutz

 ## TODO
+* Philly district 77 has lots of searches but 0% hit rate and 0% threshold -- is this for real?
 * lat/lng checks?
 * change all contraband_found to include all types of contraband
 * create function to join raw data to clean data